infominer33/infominer33.github.io/_pages/about.md

 permalink: /about/
 ---

 The research and work involved to create this site are what I'll consider my higher education (and there are many related projects that will tie into it).
-The value I gain from building it is certain to be incredibly beyond the time and effort required to build it.
+The value I gain from building it is certain to be incredibly beyond the time and effort required.

 I had originally planned to throw myself into learning trading over this past winter, but instead got caught up in static site development, working with data, etc.